![]() |

 The one time not to use triphala is during pregnancy.
 It's 'downward flowing' energy is believed to favor miscarriage.

-Triphala dosage: How to take Triphala - There are two ways to take triphala, as a powder or tablet.
+There are three ways to take triphala, as a powder or Capsule/tablet or juice.
 Traditionally triphala is taken as a triphala churna/ triphala churnam/ triphala powder.

 One would stir in two or three grams of the triphala choorna/ triphala choornam/ triphala powder with warm water and consume the entire amount each evening or divided into three doses throughout the day, between meals if possible.